MaruthiKo/My100DaysOfCode/log.md

 - ✅ Daily Code Wars Kata
 - ✅ Working on the Tic Tac Toe project with @raelimasina
 - ✅ Watched a podcast on Front-End Dev

+### Day 41: #100DaysOfCode
+- ✅ Refreshed Positioning of elements in CSS
+- ✅ Daily Code Wars Kata
+- ✅ Made a ppt on college project